-Г Cellars N/A. Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and fuse box are located within a living room cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter is located within the under stair cupboard.
+There is an LPG tank serving the heating system.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbers pipework, where visible, is of PVC and copper materials.
+Plumber's pipework, where visible, is of PVC and copper materials.
 There is a stainless steel sink unit within the kitchen.
-Shower room fittings comprise a shower cubicle with electric shower, wc and wash hand basin.
-Each WC cloakroom apartment comprises a WC and wash hand basin.
-There is a shower cubicle with electric shower within the attic floor bedroom.
+The bathroom fittings comprise a bath, wc and wash- hand basin.
+There is a shower cubicle within one of the bedrooms.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a full gas fired central heating system to radiators.
-This is fired from the Worcester combination boiler located within the kitchen.
+Space heating is provided by means of a full LPG fired central heating system to radiators.
+This is fired by the 'Scottish Gas' combination boiler located within the rear vestibule.
 This system also serves the hot water supply.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.

-Fire, smoke and burglar alarms
+I understand that drainage is connected to a private septic tank located within the site boundaries.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.